oberien/das-protokoll/specification-v2.md

 Everyone spontaneously starts out in the same state, where the blockid of the blockref of the root points to the empty block.
-Once an actual directory or file is added, the root blockref's blockid will point to that respective block.
+Once an actual directory or file is added, the root blockref's blockid will be updated to point to that respective block.

 ### Conflict Resolution

-Within the blockdb, there are no conflicts, because it is CoW.
+Within the blockdb there are no conflicts because it is CoW.
 The only conflict that can arise are root updates.
 If two clients try to update the root at the same time, a conflict resolution strategy MUST be applied.